The mission of the PCRC is to support the conduct of high quality, effective palliative care clinical research by:

 - Conducting nationally representative, multi-institutional studies that include diverse populations;

-- Leveraging common data elements and a de-identified palliative care study data repository that amplifies the impact of any single study;
+- Leveraging standardized data elements and a de-identified palliative care study data repository that amplifies the impact of any single study;

 - Providing methodologic resources, participant access/recruitment, and the expertise of PCRC investigators from multiple disciplines.